meshery/meshery/docs/pages/project/FAQ.md

 #### Question: What systems does Meshery manage?

   **Answer:** _Many.
 See Meshery's [Integrations](https://meshery.io/integrations)._

+#### Question: Getting error while running `make server`?

+  **Answer:** _On windows, set up the project on Ubuntu WSL2 and you will be able to run the Meshery UI and the server.
+For more information please visit [Supported Platforms](https://docs.meshery.io/installation/platforms)._

 #### Question: Why is Meshery Server only receiving MeshSync updates from one of my Kubernetes Clusters?